Carwow EV range test leaderboard: which electric car can go the furthest?

 The free, easy way to change your car online

-We’ve tested over 40 different electric cars to see how far they can really go before they die, and here is a rundown of how they all fare.
+We’ve tested over 50 new electric cars to see how far they can actually go on a charge before they die, including everything from tiny city cars to supercar-slaying performance saloons.
+Here’s an in-depth rundown of how they all fare.

 It’s not just drag races on the Carwow YouTube channel – we also like to test all the latest and greatest electric cars out on the road.
 Over the past few years we’ve done several EV range tests to find out how far they can really go on a charge.